In this video tutorial, I will walk you through three methods that allow you to select and change colors in Photoshop.

 1. Color Replacement Tool

-In this Photoshop tutorial, we’ll learn all about the Color Replacement Tool (nested under the Brush Tool), the Color Replacement tool allows you to easily change the color of an object in a photo without a lot trouble or hassle.
+In this Photoshop tutorial, we’ll learn all about the Color Replacement Tool (nested under the Brush Tool); the Color Replacement tool allows you to easily change the color of an object in a photo without a lot of trouble or hassle.

 2. Hue/Saturation Adjustment Layer

 You can use the Hue/Saturation Adjustment Layer to change the color of an object by first making a mask around the object.
 Then click on the colorize checkbox and adjust the hue.

 3. Hue/Saturation (On-image Adjustment Tool)

-Drag left or right in the image to decrease or increase the saturation of the color range that includes the pixel you clicked.
+Drag left or right in the image to decrease or increase the color range saturation, including the pixel you clicked.
 Hold Ctrl (Mac: command) to change hue.

 Drag The Slider To See Before & After